 14 members were hosted by the Ornua factory in Leek.
 After an introductory talk giving background on the company and what the Leek site does, we were taken to view the portioning, slicing, grating and packing lines.
 This was followed by a cheese grading talk and tasting, where we were able to learn what a grader is looking for and understand the texture and lfavour profiles sought for in cheeses as diverse as Wensleydale, Red Leicester and Extra Mature Cheddar.
 The tour and grading generated many questions and discussion.
 Thanks to Ornua, and John Knox for setting this up.

 YOUNG SCIENTIST COMPETITION - 9 May 2017

 The Young Scientist Competition offers undergraduate/postgraduate students and those one-year after graduation based in the UK the opportunity to present their current/recently completed food-related projects in front of their peers and to a panel of food professionals.
 Entrants are required to submit an abstract of no more than 150 words on their subject area.

-Please see IFST website here for details on how to register and a list of the 2016 UK finalists, from which the winning entry Fran Borjan achieved Bronze medal at the European Finals in Paris ( the first time a UK entry has been placed on the podium ).
+Please see IFST website here for details on how to register and a list of the 2017 UK finalists, and the the winning entry "Yasai Caulirice Sushi" from University of Reading will be going forward to the European Finals to be held at Food Matters Live in London in November